guy-car/week2-chatbot/README.md

 - "say more" - question mark symbol?
 - maybe a thumbs up or down

-Chips:
+**DONE** Chips:
 - contextual conversational chips (bring them back)
 - make custom API call for that (onFinish?)

 Watch history:
-- create it
-- add logic similar to addToWatchlist
+- we need to actually add movies

+Collector feel:
+- make watchlist and watch history page sexy (just show posters for now like in chat)
+    NTH:
+    - add animations or improve the toaster notifications so it's more satisfying to add movie to watchlist / mark as seen

 Chat names:
-- come up with solution
+- generate name based on beginning of convo
+    NTH:
+    - ueser can rename chat names

 Chat history:
 - display 10 most recents